cryptimeleon/upb.crypto.clarc/README.md

 ## Installation

-Clarc relies on old versions of the [Cryptimeleon Craco](https://github.com/cryptimeleon/craco) and [Cryptimeleon Math](https://github.com/cryptimeleon/math) as well as our [legacy protocols](https://github.com/cryptimeleon/upb.crypto.protocols) libraries.
+Clarc relies on old versions of the [Cryptimeleon Craco](https://github.com/cryptimeleon/craco) and [Cryptimeleon Math](https://github.com/cryptimeleon/math) library as well as our [legacy protocols](https://github.com/cryptimeleon/upb.crypto.protocols) library.
 The required versions lie on the `fix-clarc-tests` branches on each of those github repositories.

 You will need to check out that branch, build them via `./gradlew build` and then install them locally via `./gradlew publishToMavenLocal`, such that Clarc can use them, in this order: